The Strong, Weak and Benign Goodhart's law. An independence-free and paradigm-agnostic formalisation: Results

 \begin{proof}[Proof sketch] The proof contains two parts.
 The first part computes an equivalent for $\proba{M>m}$, which is done using the equivalent for Gaussian tail :

 The second part computes the unormalised expected value from the formula of its definition, i.e.,

 \end{proof}

-The coefficient in front of the optimisation threshold $m$ is most of the time $<1$, except if the covariance between the goal $G$ and the discrepancy $\xi$ is very negative.
+The coefficient in front of the optimisation threshold $m$ is most of the time $<1$, except if the covariance between the goal $G$ and the discrepancy $\xi$ is close to its minimum value.
 With greater positive covariance, the discrepancy $\xi$ will account for a greater portion of the proxy, thus decreasing the expected value of the goal $G$.
 On the contrary, with negative covariance between the goal $G$ and $\xi$, an increase in the goal value induce a decrease proportional to the covariance in the discrepancy as we have $\esp[G]{\xi} = \frac{cG}{a} $.
 This leads to the goal being actually higher in expectancy with negative covariance, as for any level of the proxy considered, it has to compensate for the discrepancy that is negatively correlated.

 We coin the term ``benign'' to describe the situation as despite the goal $G$ going to infinity, the correlation between the proxy $M$ and the goal $G$ goes to 0

 \begin{theorem} With $(G, \xi) \sim \mathcal{N}(0,\Sigma)$, $M = G + \xi$, the correlation between the proxy metric $M$ and the goal $G$ goes to zero in the limit no matter the correlation between the discrepancy $\xi$ and the goal $G$.